 Be sure to click on the image below to save these long haul flight tips to Pinterest for later.

 Long Haul Flight Tips

 Long haul flights can be exhausting!
 The best way to survive your trip is to prepare well and to have the right things with you.
-Here are some tried and true tips to make every flight you take more comfortable.
+Here are my tried and true tips to make every flight you take more comfortable.

 1. Don’t assume that cheaper equals better